DigitalCognition-GIS/QGIS_2-with-Python-Support/a1___GIS_Basics_Theory_and_TechNotes_.md

 #### Notes for learning the very basics of GIS - refrence of texts and online resources at the end of this Markdown file

 #

 Most of these basic definitions are historic and archaic in nature - unless explicitly stated.
-These notes are being collated as a matter of pedagogy about the historic perspective of GIS.
+These notes are being collated as a matter of pedagogy about the historic perspective of GIS in general.

+- GIS - Geographic Information Systems (GIS)

+- GNSS - Global navigation satellite system (GNSS)

 - Map Server - A map server can broadly be defined as a software platform for dynamically generating spatially referenced (digital) map products from geospatial data.

+- Remote Sensing using supervised and unsupervised classification of raster data.

 - Subset - A subset or range query is a common operation where a user-defined region of interest (ROI) portion of the dataset is returned (as a map) to the user.